chengJ914/Accurate-Identification-of-Ilex-Aquifoliaceae-Taxa-Based-on-Leaf-Morphology-Using-Deep-Learning/README.md

-# Accurate Identification of Ilex(Aquifoliaceae) Taxa Based on Leaf Morphology Using Deep Learning
-# Accurate Identification of *Ilex* Taxa Based on Leaf Morphology Using Deep Learning
+# Accurate Identification of *Ilex*(Aquifoliaceae) Taxa Based on Leaf Morphology Using Deep Learning

 This repository focuses on fine-grained classification of *Ilex* leaf images using PyTorch, with a unified training and evaluation pipeline across six CNN architectures:
 `GoogLeNet`, `ResNet50`, `ResNet101`, `DenseNet121`, `DenseNet169`, and `EfficientNet-B3`.